 A first class facility

-In May 2012, the museum moved to a new first class facility in the main pavilion – into rooms that had once been the stables.
-There are now three galleries dedicated to tracing the history and development of cricket in Sussex especially Sussex Cricket Club and Sussex Women’s Cricket
+In May 2012, the museum moved to a new first class facility in the main pavilion – into rooms that had once been the stables and where the ground staff that were housed.
+Horses were used to pull the heavy roller and other heavy equipment until it was mechanised.
+There are now three galleries dedicated to tracing the history and development of cricket in Sussex especially Sussex Cricket Club and Sussex Women’s Cricket .

 The Museum continues to enhance its collection through donations, bequests, purchases and has permanent and temporary exhibitions.
-Our collection consists of trophies, photographs, prints, equipment and portraits.
-For anyone who wishes to pursue their own research we have an excellent library and a comprehensive archive of documents and pictures.
+Our collection consists of trophies, photographs, prints, equipment, portraits.
+For those who wish to pursue their own research we have an excellent library and comprehensive archive of documents and pictures.

 I hope you find this website useful and a good introduction to your visit to the Sussex Cricket Museum.